aleen42/PersonalWiki/Programming/JavaScript/webgl/SVG/calibration_parameters/calibration_parameters.md

 var fileReader = new FileReader();
 ```

-Then, `readAsText` is the method supported by this Web API, for reading file with its content.
+Then, `readAsText` is the method, supported by this Web API, for reading file with its content.